 Godzilla Against Mechagodzilla

 When Godzilla lands again, Akane and Kiryu jet off to face him.
 After hosing down the nascent monster monarch, Kiryu's death blow is interrupted when Godzilla's roar reawakens this Mechagodzilla's former identity.
 Akane is powerless to stop the cyborg kaiju from blasting the surrounding city to dust.
 Godzilla retreats to the ocean, while the JSDF wait for Kiryu to burn himself out.
-While obeying standard mid-point obstacle screenwriting theory, the idea of a cybernetically enhanced ghost Godzilla trying to reclaim his throne is so exciting it dwarfs anything that can possibly follow.
+Although included to simply function as your standard mid-point obstacle, this idea of a cybernetically enhanced ghost Godzilla trying to reclaim his throne is so exciting that it dwarfs anything that can possibly follow.
 The effect is accentuated by the Millennium series' pocket universe remit where, theoretically, anything can happen.
-When this zombie Godzilla idea is subsequently discarded via an aside about reprogrammable DNA computers it feels like a betrayal.
+When this zombie Godzilla is subsequently discarded via an aside about reprogrammable DNA computers it feels like a betrayal.
 Godzilla Against Mechagodzilla teeters on the verge of being excellent but, by obeying formula, it ends up only very good.